MS Spitsbergen current position

 On July 6, 2016, was held the vessel's christening ceremony.
 For the first time in the company's history, the new vessel was christened under the midnight sun - one of Nature's most spectacular phenomenons.
 The naming took place near port Svolvaer Norway.
 The port town is located on Austvagoya island (Lofoten archipelago).
 The ship's godmother Cecilie Skog smashed the champagne bottle into the hull.
-For the Spitsbergen's naming ceremony, two other Hurtigruten ships were also present in Svolvaer- Richard With and Midnatsol.
+For the Spitsbergen's naming ceremony, two other Hurtigruten ships were also present in Svolvaer- Richard With and Midnatsol (now Maud).

 The ship's godmother Cecilie Skog is a professional adventurer, tour guide and expert lecturer from Ålesund Norway.
 She is famous for being the only woman who participated in expeditions to the North and South poles, also in Antarctica, Greenland, even to Mount Everest.
 She is also the world's only "Seven Summits" woman (standing on top the highest mountain on each of the continents).